neutron-sync/nsync-cli/README.md

 - Files synced are assumed to be small configuration files.
 Larger files (>1mb) may choke or slow down sync processes.
 - The client only supports a limit of 500 files to sync right now.

+## Open Source

+Visit our [Github](https://github.com/neutron-sync/nsync-cli) to contribute the project.

+## Running Your Own Server

+To use your own server update your config file, replacing the `server_url` value: `"server_url": "https://www.neutronsync.com"`

+See the [Neutron Server](https://github.com/neutron-sync/nsync-server) project for information on how to host your own server.